Palmer Trinity School: History

-Palmer Trinity School was formed in 1991 when Palmer School (founded in 1972) and Trinity Episcopal School (founded in 1981) merged.
+Palmer Trinity School was formed in 1991 when Palmer School (founded in 1972 and named for Rose Palmer O’Neil, the mother of three students) and Trinity Episcopal School (founded in 1981) merged.
 The school was formerly located in the census-designated place of Cutler until the incorporation of Palmetto Bay on September 10, 2002.

 Palmer Trinity was badly damaged by Hurricane Andrew in August 1992, but one building was used to host the 82nd Airborne for 6 weeks in the aftermath.

 After the merger, Palmer Trinity gradually grew from 300 to 650 students.
 A Humanities Building, Music Center, Fitness Facility, Math/Science Building, and expanded Library were added to the original three buildings.

 Palmer Trinity's campus incorporates South Florida flora and fauna, including gumbo limbo trees, royal poincianas, palms, ferns, orchids, iguanas, and peacocks.
 It has the largest grounds of any independent school in Miami-Dade County.

 It has encouraged the use of wireless laptop computers since 1999, and has 50 athletic teams.

 Today Palmer Trinity’s students, over 50% of whom are bilingual, come from 37 countries.
 Students come from Christian, Jewish, Islamic, and Hindu religious backgrounds.

 Palmer Trinity has expanded its campus to almost 60 acres, including 33 acres to the south of the original campus, and a Head of School home.

 The school's mascot is a falcon, and it takes its logo from the Atlanta Falcons.

 The school's current head of school is Patrick Roberts; the middle school principal is Peter Tolmach and the upper school principal is Ashley Chapman.